AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_send_receive_message_ios.md

     }];
 ```

-You can also use `messageDidRecall` to listen for the message recall state:
+You can also use `messagesDidRecall` to listen for the message recall state:

 ```Objective-C
 /**